 Relative Speed

 Relative speed is the rate at which the distance between two moving objects changes.
 When two people move in the same or opposite directions, their relative speed is found by adding or subtracting their individual speeds.
-This helps determine how quickly the distance between them increases or decreases.
+This concept helps determine how quickly the distance between Mary and Janet increases.

 Recommended video: